About this Collection

 If it has happened before, it could happen again!

 - Make the glass at your building more visible to birds by adding one of the many product options on the exterior with 2-inch by 2-inch spacing.
-You can check the effectiveness of the treatment options in this Products & Solutions Database.
+You can check the effectiveness of treatment options in American Bird Conservancy’s Products & Solutions Database.

 - For new construction or remodeling, choose bird safe glass, like patterned, frosted, acid-etched, fritted, and stained glass.
 These attractive options allow natural lighting and (like other collision reduction products) increase both bird safety AND energy efficiency.
 A win-win scenario!